 Using this information will allow you, i.e., to determine the times when most of the users are actively using an app, to keep track of the time a background process is executed from the beginning until its completion, or to understand the vulnerabilities of your code after a hacker attacked your app.
-At the end, logs provide data and as you have might have heard, data is king.
+In the end, logs provide data.
+As you might have heard, data is king.

 If we stick with one of the previous examples, i.e, to determine the times when most of the users are actively using an app, this will allow an experienced developer to develop an infrastructure that will adjust at specific times to meet the demand of current connections and maintain your app stability and performance without crashing because it cannot keep up with the demand.

 3. Facilitates Debugging

 Certainly, software development is a process of constantly failing until you find the right solution to make an app work the way it is supposed to work.
 During the development stage, not all the time you are debugging every single line of code when executing processes after adding new lines of code.

 Sometimes you get unexpected data being passed to a function you initially didn’t anticipate as part of your logic and all of the sudden your code breaks.
 Being able to quickly check the latest logs and get an idea of where the error is happening can save you time at the moment of adding the breakpoints and debugging to fix the bug.

 console.log() as it helps them to quickly identify bugs or any relevant information, even if there are better ways to debug the code such as pausing the code with breakpoints.

 While logging might not be the best alternative for debugging, it facilitates debugging without adding any additional configuration to enable breakpoints, especially for programmers who don’t know yet how to configure their development environment to properly debug code.